silky/public_or_perish_talk/bam.md

 I claim this reflects the current sophistication of the dominant form of scientific publishing today.
-I believe that, *right now*, the tools and technologies exist to change the research process into an open, interactive system where we can achieve the fundamental goal of sharing understanding, solving interesting problems, having fun, and just generally working together to make the world a better place.
+I believe that, *right now*, the tools and technologies exist to change the research process into an interactive, open, system where we can achieve the fundamental goal of sharing understanding, solving interesting problems, having fun, and just generally working together to make the world a better place.

-In the following we will explore these ideas, together.
+In the following we will explore two topics:

+    - Collaboration and openness, and
+    - Interactivity and reproducibility.

 ***---- Click ----***